Construction Software and How to Monetize it15th October 2018

 The majority of software licensing models operate through an elapsed time model.
 This means that the amount of time that has passed during an ongoing event is measured with a finite end.
 For example, in the case of subscription models a software license may be issued on a monthly or yearly basis and once that amount of time has elapsed, access to the licensed application ends.
-For perpetual licensing, the user has a non-expiring right to use a given application and its the support contract that is based on an elapsed time model, which is usually renewed annually.
+With perpetual licensing, the user has a non-expiring right to use a given application and its the support contract that is based on an elapsed time model, which is usually renewed annually.

-An aggregate use time licence, on the other hand, involves the accumulated time taken to accomplish a task and refers to the total hours consumed by one sector or group of workers.
+An aggregate use time license, on the other hand, involves the accumulated time taken to accomplish a task and refers to the total hours consumed by one sector or group of workers.
 Providing an aggregate use time licence is very appealing for enterprise customers as it allows them to better control spending on complex projects.

 With an aggregate use time licence the software may still sit redundant while work streams are coordinated, however, the key difference is that software is not consuming budget.
 Some lower-end prospects won’t be using your product continuously, and extending the lease period may be too expensive with some prospects only willing to pay for the amount of your product they actually use – regardless of how long they possess your product.

 With an aggregate use time licence, an organisation can purchase a total number of licensed hours and this time allocation can be consumed by any number of users.
 The pool of named-users can be amended and updated as a project progresses, ensuring that entitlements are always an accurate reflection of those who actually need access to a piece software.
 When the time is used up, access to the licensed application for all users will end.

 License flexibility is the major driver behind today’s modern software licensing solutions due to virtualized infrastructures and distributed environments (incl. the Cloud), which call for flexible and non‐hardware based license models.
 The goal and challenge is to balance customer needs and vendor requirements, which means using flexible and non-key-based licensing solutions that better fit into these new environments.

-However, traditional software licensing solutions run into problems as licences are usually bound to hardware or a company, and do not offer enough flexibility to deal with interchangeable resources.
+However, traditional software licensing solutions run into problems as licenses are usually bound to hardware or a company, and do not offer enough flexibility to deal with interchangeable resources.
 To enhance customer satisfaction and value, software vendors need to adapt to changes in surrounding technology and offer a wider array of licensing options, including an aggregated use time licence if that’s what the client requires.

 Businesses nowadays are discretely diversified, outsourced and globalised.
 Managing software licensing for your customers and their employees and partners is a complicated task.
-To find out more about how 10Duke products and services can help your business, please contact us.
+To find out more about how 10Duke solutions and services can help your business, please contact us.